Taiwan tells agencies not to use Zoom on security grounds

 Taiwan's cabinet said domestically-made conferencing apps were preferred, but if needed products from Google and Microsoft could also be considered.

-Zoom's shares dipped 1% in premarket trading on the Nasdaq.
-They have lost nearly a third of their market value since touching record highs late March.
+Zoom's shares were down 7% in afternoon trading on the Nasdaq.
+They have lost nearly a third of their market value since touching record highs late-March.

-(Reporting by Supantha Mukherjee in Bengaluru and Ben Blanchard in Taipei; editing by Patrick Graham)
+(Reporting by Supantha Mukherjee in Bengaluru and Ben Blanchard in Taipei; Editing by Sriraj Kalluvilla and Patrick Graham)

 ((supantha.mukherjee@thomsonreuters.com; within U.S.+1 646 223 8780, outside U.S. +91 80 61822718; Reuters Messaging: supantha.mukherjee.thomsonreuters.com@reuters.net))